MicrosoftDocs/learn/learn-pr/language/dotnet-introduction/includes/2-what-is-dotnet.md

 When someone uses the term *.NET*, what they mean greatly depends on context.
-In this unit, you'll learn about .NET by looking at it as an ecosystem.
+In this unit, you learn about .NET by looking at it as an ecosystem.
 In other words, .NET is a collection of many parts and people that together create a powerful environment for building applications.

 ## .NET is an ecosystem for application development